BJJ Masters Divisions Explained

 So does belt rank affect the age division?
 There is a slight difference in difficulty between masters divisions at white, blue, purple and brown compared to adult divisions.

-If you are competing in masters divisions at these lower belts, it is sometimes a bit easier since you will be facing older individuals instead of those between the ages of 18-29.
+If you are a competitive athlete in masters divisions, it is sometimes a bit easier since you will be facing older individuals instead of those between the ages of 18-29.

-In addition, if you are competing in the masters divisions, black belts then this can be very challenging.
+However, if you are competing in the masters divisions at the black belt level then your matches will still be very challenging.

 Why?
-You will be competing against practitioners who have been training BJJ for numerous already.
+You will be competing against practitioners who have been training BJJ for many years already.

 Competitive Peak for BJJ Athletes